qasim-at-tci/docs-site-test/content/en/docs/howto/mobile/native-mobile/implementation/notifications/setting-up-native-push-notifications.md

 {{/* % /image_container % */}}
 1. Click **Upload google-service.json file**.
 Navigate to where you saved your app's **google-services.json** file and select it.
 The tool will verify that the required app id is included in *json* file and will notify you if otherwise.
 That is to prevent you using the wrong configuration files, which would result in push notifications not working.

-	{{% alert type="info" %}}The tool will warn you if *google-services.json* does not include a correct custom developer app's app identifier in the format of `(chosen app id)-developerapp`.
+	{{% alert color="info" %}}The tool will warn you if *google-services.json* does not include a correct custom developer app's app identifier in the format of `(chosen app id)-developerapp`.
 It can be safely ignored if you do not plan on testing push notifications with a custom developer app.{{% /alert %}}

 1. Click **Upload GoogleServices-info.plist file**.
 Navigate to where you saved your app's *GoogleServices-info.plist* file and select it.
 The tool will verify that the required app id is included in *json* file and will notify you if otherwise.
 That is to prevent you using the wrong configuration files, which would result in push notifications not working.
 1. Click **Save**.